PanCakeConnaisseur/user_backend_sql_raw/README.md

 In contrast to the app *SQL user backend*, you write the SQL queries yourself.
 You are not limited by assumptions that app authors made about how your db is structured.

 The app uses prepared statements and is written to be secure by default to prevent SQL injections.
-It understands the most popular standards for password hash formats: MD5-CRYPT, SHA256-CRYPT, SHA512-CRYPT, BCrypt and the state-of-the-art Argon2i.
+It understands the most popular standards for password hash formats: MD5-CRYPT, SHA256-CRYPT, SHA512-CRYPT, BCrypt, Argon2i and Argon2id.
 Because the various formats are recognized on-the-fly your db can can have differing hash string formats at the same time, which eases migration to newer formats.

 This app supports PostgreSQL and MariaDB/MySQL.